unikraft/loupe/README.md

 `loupe generate` takes care of analyzing the system call usage of your application.

-### Example 1: Dynamic system call usage analysis of Nginx
+### Example 1: Dynamic System Call Usage Analysis of Nginx

 Loupe considers two types of workloads: benchmarks and test suites.
 Both measurements are independent.
 In this example, we'll measure the dynamic system